#1 Chocolate Peppermint Trifle

 #2 Chocolate Peppermint Trifle

 This is the longer of the two recipes, but absolutely delicious.
 I've adapted Martha Stewart's recipe for Triple-Chocolate Peppermint Trifle.
-She has a chocolate cake recipe, but you can skip it and make a good chocolate cake from a mix or your own recipe, then follow the rest of this recipe.
+She has a chocolate cake recipe, but you can skip it and make a good chocolate cake from a mix, then follow the rest of this recipe.

 You can make the trifle components the day before you assemble the trifle.
 Be sure and refrigerate everything in separate airtight containers.